-If you've been diagnosed with venous insufficiency, you're not alone—it's a common condition that affects how blood flows through the veins in your legs.
+If you've been diagnosed with venous insufficiency, you're not alone—it's a common condition that affects how blood circulation flows through the veins in your legs.
 Fortunately, compression socks are a simple, effective way to manage symptoms and support better circulation.

 What Is Venous Insufficiency?